JioTV-Go/jiotv_go/docs/usage/iptv.md

 Please note that JioTV Go currently does not support catch-up functionality.
 If you possess the expertise to implement this feature, we welcome your contribution!
 Open a pull request, and we appreciate your valuable input.

 Enjoy the seamless integration of JioTV Go into your IPTV setup.
-For any queries or assistance, refer to our user-friendly documentation or connect with our support team.
+For any queries or assistance, refer to our user-friendly documentation or connect with our community on [Telegram](/#community).
 Happy streaming!